 2011-12: Subban played 55 games for the Belleville Bulls in his first OHL season and played for Canada Ontario at the 2012 U17 World Hockey Challenge.
 He scored 5 goals with 15 assists and was -22 with 31 penalty minutes during the OHL regular season.
 Belleville finished second in the East Division.
 Subban played in 5 of 6 games during the first round playoff series with Ottawa and was -1 with no points and 4 penalty minutes.
 Playing for the gold medal-winning Canada Ontario squad at the WHC he scored 1 goal with 2 assists and had 6 penalty minutes in six games.

 2012-13: Subban was the leading scorer amongst defensemen for the Belleville Bulls in his second season after representing Canada at the 2012 Ivan Hlinka Memorial U18 Tournament in August.
 He had 1 assist in five games as Canada captured the gold medal in the tournament.
 Subban scored 15 goals with 36 assists and was plus-22 with 47 penalty minutes; skating in all 68 games for the Bulls.
 Belleville finished first in the East Division and reached the playoff semifinals.
 Subban scored 2 goals with 3 assists and was +10 with 20 penalty minutes in 17 playoff games.
-Ranked 81st amongst North American skaters in Central Scouting's mid-term rankings, Subban was ranked 55th in the final rankings prior to the 2013 NHL Draft.
+Ranked 81st amongst North American skaters in the Central Scouting mid-term rankings, Subban was ranked 55th in the final rankings and was selected by Vancouver in the fourth round (115th overall) in the 2013 NHL Draft.